ericmathison/articles/understaning-require-in-ruby.md

 All in all, I would say that `load` has a fairly small amount of usefulness.
 Probably it's main use case is re-running a file from a Ruby REPL (like pry or irb) after making some edits.
 It's also very helpful when you need to load ruby files that do not have a .rb extension since `require` will automatically look for files ending in .rb.
-This situation can occur when tryig to load ruby script files or executables which tend not to have an extension.
+This situation can occur when trying to load ruby script files or executables which tend not to have an extension.

 Understanding `require_relative`
 --------------------------------